aman2004sp/cloud/cloud deployment strategies.md

   - In this we will first create AWS account and launch ec2 instance to host web app, we will use amazon RDS for database management, amazon s3 for storage of files, Configure IAM roles and security groups for access control and use docker for deploying the application directly on the EC2 instance.

 - Using Google Cloud Storage for storing backup data.

+### CASE STUDY PUBLIC CLOUD APPLICATION:
+1. **High Scalability**:
+   - Netflix uses **AWS Auto Scaling** and **Elastic Load Balancing** to handle varying traffic loads.
+For instance, during peak hours or new show releases, these services automatically scale up resources to meet demand and scale down during off-peak times, ensuring cost efficiency.
+2. **Reliability**:
+   - AWS provides a **Service Level Agreement (SLA)** guaranteeing 99.99% uptime.
+Netflix leverages AWS's **global infrastructure** with multiple availability zones and regions to ensure redundancy and fault tolerance.
+This minimizes downtime and ensures uninterrupted streaming.
+3. **Global Reach**:
+   - Netflix uses AWS's **Content Delivery Network (CDN)** service, **Amazon CloudFront**, to cache content at edge locations worldwide.
+This ensures that users can stream videos with minimal latency, regardless of their location.
+4. **Low Cost**:
+   - By using AWS's **pay-as-you-go model**, Netflix avoids the upfront costs of purchasing and maintaining physical servers.
+Instead, they pay only for the resources they use, such as storage (via **Amazon S3**) and computing power (via **Amazon EC2**).

 ### 2. Private Cloud Only:
 A private cloud is a cloud infrastructure that is exclusively used by a single organization and the organisation has the full ownership over it and the hardware resources associated with it.
 It can be hosted on-premises or in a third-party data center but is not shared with other customers.